magnuswahlstrand/system-monitor/README.md

 # Lessons learnt

+### Reading configuration
+It is much easier to handle missing configuration in data in backend, rather than in the jinja2 templates sida.

 ### Really cool graphs
 http://formidable.com/open-source/victory/gallery/animating-circular-progress-bar/

 ### Reading configuration from Python
 ConfigParser, YAML, or JSON

 https://stackoverflow.com/questions/19078170/python-how-would-you-save-a-simple-settings-config-file

 #### Read all options for a section